 Note: Highest test frequency is based on the 5th harmonic highest generated frequency.
 In a common 5GHz wireless device, this generated frequency is 5850, which translates to 27.925 GHz.

 Summary and Conclusion

-Emission test tests radiation level for the device understand what starts from 30 MHz to 40 GHz (the upper boundry is defined by the 5th harmonic of highest device generated clock source)
+Emission test tests radiation level for the device under test (DUT) that starts from 30 MHz to 40 GHz (the upper boundry is defined by the 5th harmonic of highest device generated clock source)

 Conducted test tests the noise in the form of ac voltage that propagates back to the power line via AC wall outlet.
 It starts from 15KHz to 30 MHz

 Emission and Immunity are the most common issues associated with consumer electronics.

 Note: there are more tests such as ESD, Surge, Harmonic current, which is specific to CE regulation but not FCC compliance, which is not discussed here.